 Medical practitioners refer to it as a vasovagal response or enhanced vagus nerve activity.
 A vasovagal reflex is used to describe the analog nerve’s reaction to overstimulation.

 Short periods of sleep are a symptom of narcolepsy.
 For instance, a person with narcolepsy could doze off while eating.

 On the other side, extreme sleepiness at inappropriate times is referred to as hypersomnia.
 Experts emphasize that despite the similarities between these conditions, they are not the same.
 Several health issues physically present themselves in excessive yawning.

 How can I stop yawning when singing?

-Whatever the cause, these strategies will help you stop yawning while singing so that it does not interfere with your performance.
+Whatever the reason, using these techniques will prevent you from yawning while singing and ensure that it does not affect your performance.

 Do deep breathing techniques before singing